Recurrent Vaginal Yeast InfectionsSkip to the navigation

-A vaginal yeast infection is thought to be recurrent when you have had four or more symptomatic infections, unrelated to antibiotic use, within 1 year.
+A vaginal yeast infection is thought to be recurrent when:

 If you have a recurrent vaginal yeast infection, your doctor may do a culture to confirm that yeast is present.
 You may also be tested for certain conditions that could be making you more vulnerable to yeast overgrowth, such as diabetes.

-The recommended initial treatment for recurrent vaginal yeast infections includes vaginal medicines for 7 to 14 days or a single dose of oral fluconazole, with a second dose repeated 3 days and a third dose 7 days later.footnote 1
+The recommended first treatment for these yeast infections includes vaginal medicines for 7 to 14 days or a single dose of oral fluconazole, with a second dose repeated 3 days and a third dose 7 days later.footnote 1

-Initial treatment is then followed by at least 6 months of maintenance therapy, which could be oral or vaginal medicines.
+This first treatment is then followed by at least 6 months of maintenance therapy.
+This could be oral or vaginal medicines.

-Some women who are treated for recurrent yeast infections do not see improvement in their symptoms.
-These women may have another condition that is causing symptoms similar to a yeast infection.
-Additional testing and treatment may be needed.
+Some women who are treated for recurrent yeast infections do not see their symptoms improve.
+These women may have another condition that is causing symptoms like those of a yeast infection.
+Further testing and treatment may be needed.

 Primary Medical Reviewer Kathleen Romito, MD - Family Medicine